 The sport is often played on either a course or field that’s designed for that purpose.
 You can often reserve a paintball spot on a per person rate.
 Some fields may let you choose between different package deals.
 It is also possible to play at an amazing secluded location, or you could even play a free game on your own property.

 Are Package Deals Worth the Money?

-Don’t expect to use the latest paintball equipment though.
-More than likely, the rental equipment will be outdated, but they'll still be effective.
+Don’t expect to use the latest paintball equipment, though.
+More than likely, the rental equipment will be outdated, but it will still be effective.

 Do you have any paintball tips for beginners?
 Write a comment below to share your advice.